jenniferunguyen/HaskellBlog/README.md

 3. Type `rm /etc/resolv.conf` to clear the current /etc/resolv.conf file.
 4. Update the file to have the public namespaces by typing `echo nameserver 8.8.8.8 > /etc/resolv.conf` then `echo nameserver 8.8.4.4 >> /etc/resolv.conf`.
 5. Verify that the changes have been made by typing `cat /etc/resolv.conf`.
-6. To make the changes permanent (because I found that my /etc/resolv.conf file keep resetting itself to my IP), type `sudo apt-get install resolvconf' then `sudo gedit /etc/resolvconf/resolv.conf.d/base`.
+6. To make the changes permanent (because I found that my /etc/resolv.conf file keep resetting itself to my IP), type `sudo apt-get install resolvconf` then `sudo gedit /etc/resolvconf/resolv.conf.d/base`.